University Health Network - Primary Care

 Education/conference leave: 1 major conference (primary care or pharmacy specific), with options for smaller conferences as applicable

 Program Highlights: This Primary Care residency is based at the Toronto Western Family Health Team, University Health Network, and is a 12-month program that will provide the resident with experience in a variety of ambulatory care settings.The current healthcare environment in Canada demands that the primary care system adopt an inter-professional model of care, creating a unique opportunity for pharmacists.
 The benefits of an expanded pharmacist role in primary care are well documented; however, many pharmacists have limited exposure and experience in an ambulatory care setting.
 This program is designed to prepare graduates for successful careers as independent practitioners of Pharmaceutical Care in an ambulatory care setting.
 The resident will have the opportunity to lead a research project in Primary Care.
 Opportunities to enhance presentation and communications skills, become involved with teaching, research and other scholarly activities will be available.
+The resident is paired with an experienced mentor to help navigate the residency year.

 Required Rotations: The majority of the resident’s time will be spent in the Toronto Western Family Health Team.
 Note that some required and elective rotations can be completed longitudinally over a period of time.
 There is some flexibility in the amount of time allocated to each rotation: